 It also means The Wine Society can enjoy some unique benefits:

-- The six-strong buying team has the freedom to buy not for profit, but for quality and individuality.
+- The eight-strong buying team has the freedom to buy not for profit, but for quality and individuality.

 - The Society doesn’t just buy wines for immediate sale but also buys them to keep (in perfect conditions) until they are ready to drink.